 - Corrupt Corporate Executive: This is a movie about them, and how they fixed the prices of high fructose corn syrup and other biochemicals.
 And Whitacre is probably worse than the lot of them.

 - The Informant: Mark is an informant for two and a half years for the FBI.
-He claims to join them out of a guilty conscience about price fixing, except that it's really a haphazard cover for an attempted takeover of the company or at least getting away with embezzling them.
+He claims to join them out of a guilty conscience about price fixing, but it's really a haphazard cover for an attempted takeover of the company or at least getting away with embezzling them.

 - Inner Monologue: Mark is constantly mentioning odd facts while other characters are talking.
 It's revealed to be what's going on in his head when his bipolar disorder and his habitual lying kicks in.

-- Internal Reformist: Mark Whitaker starts the movie as a whistleblower.
-By the end of the movie his web of lies has become ridiculously tangled and as it turns out he had been embezzling money from the company for years.
-WHAT??
+- Internal Reformist: Mark Whitacre starts the movie as a whistleblower.
+By the end of the movie his web of lies has become ridiculously tangled, and it turns out he had been embezzling money from the company for years.